vincechan/SelfDrivingCarND/p3-behavioral-cloning/writeup_report.md

 My first step was to use a convolution neural network model similar to the the model in [Nvidia End to End Learning for Self-Driving Cars](http://images.nvidia.com/content/tegra/automotive/images/2016/solutions/pdf/end-to-end-dl-using-px.pdf) paper.
 I thought that model was appropriate because it's a similar problem.
 In fact, it's more powerful than what we need here since we are only dealing with two tracks with limited scenery.

-Next, I modify the model to add a lamda layer to normalize the the images.
-I added a few dropout layers after each fully connected layers.
+Next, I modified the model to add a lamda layer to normalize the the images.
+I also added a few dropout layers after each fully connected layers.
 I also split my image and steering angle data into a 80% training and 20% validation set.

-Next, I just try to train a model to drive in the simulator to verify that I have working pipeline.
+Next, I trained a model to drive in the simulator to verify that I have working pipeline.
 Without other data preprocessing, I used the center steering in udacity dataset to train the model and tested it in the simulator.
 The car drove straight off track in the first big turn.

 Once I have a working pipeline, I started working on analysing and preprocess the dataset.
 The code and steps of the data exploration and preprocessing can also be found in the preprocessing.ipynb notebook.

 ##### Steering angle distribution
 ![alt text](images/steering-distribution.png "Steering Distribution")

 ![alt text](images/steering-distribution2.png "Steering Distribution")

 From the steering distribution, we can tell that majority of the samples have zero or low steering angles.
 This would create a model that is bias toward driving stright.
-We also don't have enough samples for sharp turns (samples with large steering angles), and the left and right steering samples aren't balanced.
+We can also see that the dataset have very few samples for sharp turns (samples with large steering angles), and the left and right steering samples aren't balanced.

 ##### Balance Left and Right steering
-We flip any images that have non-zero steering.
+We flip any images horizontally that have non-zero steering, and multiply the corresponding steering angle by negative one.
 This not only doubles the number of samples that have non-zero steering angles, it also balances the number of left steering vs right steering.
-This is a good alternative of collecting data while driving in opposite direction of the track.
+This has the effect of collecting data while driving in opposite direction of the track.
 Following is the steering distribution after flipping.
+The left and right side are exact mirror of each other.

 ![alt text](images/steering-distribution-after-flipping.png "Steering Distribution After Flipping")

-To make sure our preprocessing is doing what we think it is doing, we need to verify it by checking the actual samples.
-Following two images are the before and after flipping operation.
+Following two images show the effect of flipping an image horizontally.

 ![alt text](images/center_2016_12_01_13_31_13_381.jpg "Before Flip")

 ![alt text](images/center_2016_12_01_13_31_13_381_flip.jpg "After Flip")

 ##### Using left and right camera images
 The car in the simulator has three cameras.
 See examples below.
 By applying the concept described in the Nvidia paper, we use left and right camera images and apply a correction offset to teach the car how to recover from off center.
 The correction rate I chose is 0.15.
 I found that it's good enough to get around the sharp turn without making the driving too jittery.
 Using the left and right camera images on top of the center camera images also have the nice effect of tripling the sample size.

 ![alt text](images/left-center-right.png "Left Center Right Camera Image")

 ##### Zero steering samples
-I break down all samples into 21 bins.
-From each bin, I only choose up to 500 samples.
+I divide all samples into 21 bins.
+From each bin, I choose up to 500 samples.
 This will undersample the zero and low steering angle groups that are over represented in our data.

-##### Steering Distribution after data preprocessing
+##### Final Steering Distribution
+This is the final steering distribution of the samples.
+We have 5206 samples to work with.
 ![alt text](images/steering-distribution-processed.png "After Data Preprocessing")

 At the end of the process, the vehicle is able to drive autonomously around the track without leaving the road.
 See the link on top of the file to view it in action.

+I had tested with the comma ai architecture described [here](https://github.com/commaai/research/blob/master/train_steering_model.py).
+But after the initial experiments and data exploration, I found that this project is much about collecting and processing the training data rather than the architecture of the network.

 ####2.
 Final Model Architecture